humeyraturk/OOP_BankingSystem_2322190019/README.md

 pip install -r requirements.txt
 Running the Application
-bash# Launch the Streamlit Web GUI streamlit run final_demo.py
+bash# Launch the Streamlit Web GUI streamlit run streamlit_app.py

-# Alternative: Use modular version
+# Alternative: Use hybrid demo version
-streamlit run streamlit_app.py
+streamlit run final_demo.py
 The application will open in your browser at http://localhost:8501 🔐 Login Credentials (Demo)
 For presentation purposes, the system initializes with: